tanzeemzillu/cognigy/task2.md

 To speared the the containers in different zones a `zone` lable has been used, where the value for zone will be `A` for the components of A zone and `B` for the components of B zone.Here `spread` option has been used as preference.
 This has not been used for mongo service because according to infrastructure drawing db will be deployed on zone `C` only.

 **api** service has a access to user-management service using `link` option and it has been exposed over `5000`port.
-The HTTP access for this service(which in this case 192.168.0.1:5000 or 192.168.1.1:5000) will be configured as a backend in nginx so user can access the service via HTTP proxy.
+The HTTP access for this service(which in this case `192.168.0.1:5000` or `192.168.1.1:5000`) will be configured as a backend in nginx so user can access the service via HTTP proxy.
 This service will come up after `mongo` and `user-management` service as it has dependency on it.

 **user-management** service has not been exposed to the outside and it has access to the `mongo` as well.

-**web-frontend** service is exposed over `4000` and it can also accessed via HTTP proxy.
+**web-frontend** service is exposed over `4000` and it can also accessed via HTTP proxy(Similar to the API service.
+In this case `192.168.0.1:5000` or `192.168.1.1:5000` will be configured as backed in nginx).
 This service has no connection with mongodb.

 **mongo** service has a docker volume mount as per requirements.